 It’s not just offensive words you want to avoid.
 Other products or companies with the same name could cause you problems too.
 If you find that you are still stuck with finding a name, try using a powerful brand name generator to act as a springboard for creativity.

 You Got The Name… Now What?

-A good name is just a small part of building a strong brand.
-Check out this post to see why brand analytics should also matter.
+That being said, a good name is just a small part of building a strong brand.
+Read why brand tracking should also matter.